GChukwudi/Formative_1_LP/README.md

 - Memory usage percentage
 - Network usage in bytes/sec

-The data is sampled every 2 seconds, as specified in the requirements.
+The data is sampled every second, as specified in the requirements.

 ## Task 4: File Encryption Using Shared Libraries